neurocode-io/k8s-graceful-shutdown/README.md

 An example of how the fraceful shutdown workflow works:

 1. Kubernetes sends the Pod the SIGTERM signal.
 This happens when scaling down a Pod by hand or automatically during rolling deployments
-2. This library receives the SIGTERM signal and calls your unHealthHandler.
+2. This library receives the SIGTERM signal and calls your unHealthyHandler.
 You handler should return a 400 or 500 http status code (throw an error?) which will indicate that the pod shouldn't receive any traffic anymore.
 NOTE that this step is optional (check next step)
 3. The library waits for the specified **grace time** to initiate the shutdown of the application.
 The grace time should be between 5-20 seconds.
 The grace time is needed for the kubernetes endpoint controller to remove the pod from the list of valid endpoints, in turn removing the pod from the Service (pod's ip address from iptables an ALL nodes).
 4. Kubernetes removes the Pod from the Service
 5. The library calls all your registered shutdown hooks